-The C.A.R.E. workshops are a key component of the university's journey to a fully inclusive, multicultural, anti-racist institution.
+The C.A.R.E. workshops are vital to the university's journey to become a fully inclusive, multicultural, anti-racist institution.
 The workshop experience is comprehensive and carefully designed to include hands-on activities and interactive small and large group discussions.
-Overwhelmingly students, faculty and community participants tell us the workshops are relevant, engaging, informative, and eye opening!
+Overwhelmingly, students, faculty, and community participants tell us the workshops are relevant, engaging, informative, and eye-opening.

-Our advanced workshop for supervisors and graduate students explores race, culture and identity.
+An advanced workshop for supervisors and graduate students that explores race, culture, and identity.
 It dissects oppressive practices and offers practical ideas that will guide everyday work.

 The Minnesota State award-winning ARPAC workshop for faculty and teaching graduate students provides intensive training about incorporating anti-racist pedagogy into courses across disciplines.

-ARPAC fosters a community of educators committed to anti-racist praxis, which support faculty in the teaching.
-Learning outcomes include: examining theory, structure, and the practice of racism and power relations embedded in history and academic disciplines raising self-awareness of social locations and knowledge production; empowering students by validating and acknowledging the everyday experiences; fostering critical thinking and equipping students with anti-racist language and discussion skills; creating a sense of community in the classroom; and developing skills for anti-racist methodologies in the classroom.
+ARPAC fosters a community of educators committed to anti-racist praxis, which supports faculty in teaching.
+Learning outcomes include examining theory, structure, and the practice of racism and power relations embedded in history and academic disciplines; raising self-awareness of social locations and knowledge production; empowering students by validating and acknowledging everyday experiences; fostering critical thinking and equipping students with anti-racist language and discussion skills; creating a sense of community in the classroom; and developing skills for anti-racist methodologies in the classroom.